gdub/python-paxos/README.rst

   processes are run on the same machine.
 * Paxos Made Simple states that "we require that different proposals have different numbers."
-To achieve this, we start each proposer process's proposal number sequence equal to its own pid, and then increment the number for each new proposal by the number of proposer processes in the system.
+To achieve this, we start each proposer process's proposal number sequence equal to its own PID, and then increment the number for each new proposal by the number of proposer processes in the system.
   This also seems to be the method used in the "Paxos Made Live" paper by Google employees.